Do you have questions around starting a business?

-You’ve put in the work to create a product you’re proud of.
-You’re making sales, but you know that you can take things to the next level—you envision your product popping up at your favorite grocery store.
-But have no clue where to start.
+You’ve put in the work to create a product that you’re proud of.
+You’re making sales, but you know that you can take things to the next level—you envision your product popping up at your favorite store.
+But you don’t know where to start.

-Trust us, you’re not alone.
-When Mike and Jamie of Calgary Heritage Roasting Co.—craft coffee roasters fueled by a love of the outdoors—were looking into retail sales, they had no idea either!
-But since launching in 2015, they’ve had a ton of practice approaching and working with retailers to get their coffee in-store.
+You’re not alone.
+When Mike and Jamie of Calgary Heritage Roasting Co.
+(CHRC)—craft coffee roasters fueled by a love of the outdoors—were looking into retail sales, they had no idea either.
+But since launching in 2015, they’ve had lots of practice approaching and working with retailers to get their coffee in-store.
 And Mike is here to share what they’ve learned along the way.

 But what launched CHRC into the retail marketplace was getting out from behind the screens and into events.
-The duo picked up their first retailer—Meraki Supply Co—when they were a vendor at Market Collective, what Mike would describe as a “curated, cooler farmers market featuring local handmade goods.”
-Attending events like these have been key for spreading the word about CHRC—now their beans are sold in over 40 retailers across Canada.
+The duo picked up their first retailer when they were a vendor at Market Collective, what Mike would describe as a “curated, cooler farmers market featuring local handmade goods.”
+Attending events like these have been key for spreading the word about CHRC—now their beans are sold in retailers across Canada.

-Knowing your differentiating factor.
-People will ask, “why would I spend $X to buy your stuff when I could get something for cheaper, or from this other brand?”
-Know how to answer that.
+Know your differentiating factor.
+People will ask, ‘why would I spend $X to buy your stuff when I could get something at a lower price, or from this other brand?’
+Be prepared to answer that question.

 “Initially, the process to get into a retail space was brutal.
 Every retailer is different, every category is different—there’s no silver bullet to this,” admits Mike.
 “Some retailers were easy to get into, others still haven’t let us in.”